 We operate a key person system, so children will be able to form close relationships with one member of staff and become part of a little group of similar aged children.
 On the whole, this person will take responsibility for the child’s diary and learning journey and generally be there for the whole family.

-There will always be a Manager, Deputy Manager or a Senior Practitioner in Daycare everyday who will be available to discuss issues or concerns, but we hope our families feel comfortable to communicate and build a close relationship with their key person.
+There will always be a Daycare Manager or Lead Early Years Practitioner in Daycare every day who will be available to discuss issues or concerns, but we hope our families feel comfortable to communicate and build a close relationship with their key person.

 We will only release children to known adults listed on the admission form, so please make certain we know if someone different is coming to collect your child.
 We use passwords in this event for security reasons.
 The Daycare door is fitted with an electronic security device so access can only be granted by a member of staff.